C Sharp syntax: ref and out parameters

-One can explicitly make arguments be passed by reference when calling a method with parameters preceded by keywords ref or out.
-These managed pointers come in handy when passing variables that you want to be modified inside the method by reference.
-The main difference between the two is that an out parameter must have been assigned within the method by the time the method returns, while ref need not assign a value.
+Arguments pass by reference when calling a method with parameters preceded by keywords ref or out.
+These managed pointers come in handy when passing variables to be modified inside the method.
+The main difference between the two is that an out parameter must have been assigned within the method by the time the method returns. ref may or may not assign a new value, but the parameter variable has to be initialized before calling the function.